 The current frame is tied to the current time in TouchDesigner: The first frame of the timeline is frame 1, which is time 0 seconds, and at 60 frames per second, frame 61 is time 1 seconds.

-Frames per second will be the most that TouchDesigner will cook in a second.
-If you know you want to cook and render only 25 frames per second, set it to 25 either through the
+TouchDesigner will cook (generate its output) up to the FPS in one second.
+If you know you want to cook and render only 25 frames per second, set FPS to 25.
+(NOTE: It is suggested you do this at the start of your project though it is not necessary.)

 With frames per second set to 60, the frame step is 1/60 second.
 Because TouchDesigner will not always be able to render in realtime, when it is playing forward in realtime, it will skip frames to keep up, but CHOPs that are Time Sliced will internally compute in-between frames as best it can.